Illegal medicinal products from the Internet

 Medicinal products, particularly muscle-building products, can also contain doping substances.
 This applies if the substances contained in the relevant medicinal product are listed in the Sport Promotion Ordinance.
 Different rules to those on the import of medicinal products apply to the importing of doping substances.
 A zero-tolerance approach is normally taken.
 Further information on doping substances can be found on the website of Swiss Sport Integrity.

 An individual may import medicinal products for his or her own pets to the extent of one month's supply.
 Importing medicines for livestock is prohibited.
 By livestock is understood animals used to produce foodstuffs.
 This also includes horses, unless the identity document (passport) specifically states that the horse is a domestic animal.

-There are two such forms.
-One is based on the Schengen agreement, and the other is issued by the UNO.
-However, the forms are only valid for medicines containing narcotics (e.g. sleeping medication, tranquilisers or medicines to treat sever pain).
-For security reasons, and for travel outside the Schengen area, you should ask the relevant embassy whether it is permitted to import the medicine into the country in question.
+There are two such forms, one based on the Schengen Agreement (Link) and the other issued by the UN (Link).
+However, the forms are only valid for medicines containing narcotics (e.g. sleeping medication, tranquillisers or medicines to treat severe pain).
+For security reasons, for travel outside the Schengen area you should ask the relevant embassy whether it is permitted to import the medicine into the country in question.

 No. You need an operating permit from Switzerland to export medicines, which is issued to pharmaceutical companies.
 It makes no difference whether or not the medicines must be paid for by the recipient.

 For more information, click here.

 Veterinary medicines may be imported into Switzerland under certain conditions by veterinarians with a cantonal retail trading licence.
 This is regulated in Article 7 of the Veterinary Medicinal Products Ordinance (VMPO, SR 812.212.27).
 The following information sheet explains in detail how this regulation is applied in practice.